AdobeDocs/commerce-learn.en/help/app-builder/first-app/env-file.md

 kt: 12423
 doc-type: tutorial
 audience: all
-last-substantial-update: 2023-03-3
+last-substantial-update: 2023-03-10

 ---

 # The .env file

 This is a special file that is not part of the sample module, but is important for use in your Adobe Developer App Builder application.
-This contains secrets and elements that should never be committed to a repository.
+This contains secrets and elements.
+Do not commit this file to a repository.

 ## Who is this video for?